Blame it all on Dickens, I suppose, but I seem to have English spooks, spirits and Santa on my mind.

-Although a classic of literature, for many years it was out of favor (at least with the male gender) but as creepy supernatural romances have come back in vogue, this grandmother of all creepy romances has of course come into its own.
+Although a classic of literature, for many years it was out of favor (at least with the male gender) but as supernatural romances are now back in vogue in a big way, this grandmother of all creepy romances has come into its own.

 Emily Bronte wrote Wuthering Heights when she was only 27 years old.
-Set in the Yorkshire Moors she knew so well, it is a novel full of mood, yearning and secrets–and did I say it again–creepiness?
+Set in the Yorkshire Moors she knew so well, it is a moody novel full of yearning and secrets–and did I say it again–creepiness?

-Legend has it that sad, lonely, Emily wanders the moors looking for the lost manuscript and that until it is found her literary spirit will find no rest.
+Rumor has it that sad, lonely, Emily wanders the moors looking for that lost manuscript and that until it is found her literary spirit will find no rest.